 - My property is not supposed to look like what is presented when I review it using the GIS Online website.

 - Always check the officially recorded document for the legal description of the property.
 The disclaimer on the GIS web pages describes how the digital drawing of the property boundaries is an approximation of the legal documents.

-- How do I get historical map of aerial photography?
+- How do I access historical aerial photography?

-- How do I obtain digital files of GIS data layers or tax data records?
+- How do I obtain digital files of GIS data layers?